 “Stop it,” he complained, sending us into hysterics.

 The others watched with open mouths, waiting to see if it was alright to laugh at Robby.
 He just glowered.
 I broke into Rex Harrison’s song from ‘My Fair Lady,’ “Why can’t a woman be more like a man?
 Men are so witty, charming, and gay,” pointing right at Robby.

 TITLE: A Hymn to Him

-It was too much for the rest of them, and everyone, except Robby, was in hysterics.
+It was too much for the rest of them.
+Everyone, except Robby, was in hysterics.
 He was so mad, he stomped off.
-Mary and I chased after him, but he climbed a tree and was soon flying from branch to branch.
+Mary and I chased after him.
+He climbed a tree and was soon flying from branch to branch.
 There was no way we could catch him.
 We both yelled at him that it was just a joke.
 Walking back to my room, Mary put her arm around my waist.
 When we walked in, we were greeted with cat-calls and whistles.
 Once they quieted down, we faced the night’s crisis: no weed without Robby.
 I sent them out my window, into the trees, to search him out.
 Thirty minutes later he was spotted.
 We chased after him, but he had no trouble staying ahead of us.
-Finally he climbed down and went into his room’s window, where he could have the last laugh.
-None of us cared, and soon he brought out the bong.
+Finally he climbed down and went in his room’s window, where he could have the last laugh.
+None of us cared, as soon he brought out the bong.
 It was bong hits all around.

 “What are we doing for Halloween,” I asked.